JAForbes/ld46/thoughts.md

 While I was typing that I was thinking, repeat can be a rate.

 So for guns I can say, repeat every 100ms, if the sound effect takes 100ms, that's gapless playback.
 Then I don't really want to know how long a sound goes for, so I can represent that as a ratio, e.g. repeating gaplessly could be 1, as in repeat every `duration * 1`, repeating never could be `0`.
 Repeating ever 200ms could be `repeatRate: 2`.
 That might seem confusing, but I think models what I need to model pretty simply.

+##### 2020-04-28    23:37 PM

+Took a break for an hour, then came back and just generated a bunch of sounds.
+My brain wasn't ready for code.
+It felt good even though I know I was procrastinating.
+At this point my game is just a single repeating sprite, but there's a lot of potential in this system once I start iterating on art.
+I might give the code a break and just art it up tomorrow morning.

+I also think I understand sfxr/bfxr/jfxr a bit better, I was actually tuning the dials finessing the effects I wanted.
+Getting a low repeating engine hum was difficult, especially getting a perfect loop.
+But I think I've got enough to achieve some ambience without blowing out the filesize.

+I might have a 2-3 hour sleep.
+Wake up at 2-3 am and just do some art.
+We'll see.
+My brain might be ready to code the sound system.
+I'd really like the system to change volume based on distance for some effects.
+I've done that before and it added a lot of immersion.
+I think it would be especially important for this kind of game.

+Also was thinking of names.
+The best I came up with so far was convoyage.
+As in "bon voyage" as "convoy" as a kind of tongue in cheek name implying the convoy's your protecting aren't likely to survive.